 More weeks passed.
 Then months.

 Not gone.
 Never gone.
-But bearable.
+But it was bearable.

 She no longer flinched at the memory of his words.
 No longer lost herself in sleepless nights wondering what if?